 Black House (Baan Dam)

-The Black House is an interesting place, not for the faint hearted.
+The Black House (or Black Temple) is an interesting place, not for the faint hearted.
 Not getting as many visitors as the White Temple, the Black House is 40 unique buildings holding various artifacts.
 The main building is beautiful from the outside, what you don’t expect to see on the inside are dead animals (the animals died from natural causes, apparently).
 If you’re looking for an organized tour option, a visit to the Black House can be combined with the White Temple, Blue Temple and Chinese Temple (plus lunch and a massage) on this Tour.
 Chiang Rai Things To Do

 Wat Huai Pla Kung